B

 The Belgian Laekenois is a sturdy, medium-to-large-sized dog that maxes out at about 55-65 lbs.
 The male will grow to approximately 24 to 26 inches, while the female will reach 22 to 24 inches in height.

 While the Laekenois is a sturdy, robust breed with a relatively good health record, there are some issues you should keep an eye out for.
-Like many larger dogs, it tends to suffer hip and elbow dysplasia.
+Like many larger dogs, it tends to suffer from hip and elbow dysplasia.
 Proper dental hygiene is a necessity for all dogs.
 Many of these issues are common to most dogs:

 • Skin allergies